jazzzooo/ctf-writeups/MapleCTF/brsaby.md

 # brsaby

 ## The Challenge
-This was a basic RSA challange with with the following code:
+This was a basic RSA challenge with with the following code:
 ```python
 from Crypto.Util.number import getPrime, bytes_to_long
 from secret import FLAG